saurav-codes/django-video-streaming-app/readme.md

 1. Fork the repository
 2. Create a new branch for your feature.
 3. Commit your changes and push to the new branch.
-4. Create a pull request from your branch to the master branch of this repository.
+4. Create a pull request from your branch to the `main` branch of this repository.

 We welcome any contributions, big or small!
 Thank you for your interest in this project.